zlatozar/TigerLanguage/BackEnd/Notes.md

 to analyze code and build **flow** graph.

-A variable is **live** if the variable is used at some later point in the program and there is not an intervening assignment to the variable.
+A variable is **live** if the variable is used at some later point in the program and there is not an intervening assignment to the variable (nobody change it).

 A variable is _live_ on an edge if there is a directed path from that edge to a `use` of the variable that does not go through any `def`.
 A variable is